 | Barclays plc | |

-An example of a Lease Extension decision for a Greenhithe residence is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
+An example of a Lease Extension matter before the tribunal for a Greenhithe property is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
 This case related to 13 flats.
-The unexpired term was 76 years.
+The unexpired term as at the valuation date was 76 years.